MicroStrategy/rest-api-docs/docs/common-workflows/filter-data/filter-report-and-cube-instances/filter-report-and-cube-instances-using-view-filters/filter-report-and-cube-instances-using-view-filters.md

 ---
-title: Filter Report and Cube Instances Using View Filters
+title: Filter report and cube instances using view filters
 description: How to filter report and cube instances using view filters.
 ---